moiseevigor/moiseevigor.github.io/_posts/2026-05-15-geometry-of-seeing-cut-time-open-problem.md

 ## Where the series ends

 Four parts ago we started with an illusion — the mind completing a contour that is not there.
-It became a shortest-path problem on $\mathrm{SE}(2)$ (Part&nbsp;1), whose geodesics are Euler's elastica in Jacobi elliptic functions (Part&nbsp;2), whose global optimality is broken by a four-element symmetry group at the first Maxwell time (Part&nbsp;3), which is the exact cut time
-$4K(k^2)/\omega_0$ — with a clean general theory still waiting to be written (Part&nbsp;4).
+It became a shortest-path problem on $\mathrm{SE}(2)$ (Part&nbsp;1), governed by one pendulum whose smooth face is Euler's elastica in Jacobi elliptic functions and whose free face is their cuspidal siblings (Part&nbsp;2); global optimality is broken by the pendulum's reflection group (Part&nbsp;3), at exactly half a pendulum period, $2K(k^2)$, with no conjugate point ever intervening — and a clean general theory still waiting to be written (Part&nbsp;4).

-The elliptic integral $K(k^2)$ has been the thread throughout: period of the curvature, first Maxwell time, cut time.
+The elliptic integral $K(k^2)$ has been the thread throughout: period of the curvature, mirror-tie clock, cut time.
 That a single classical special function — the same one Gauss computed with the arithmetic–geometric mean, the same one in the `elliptic` package that draws these figures — governs when your visual system's inferred contour stops being unique is the quiet punchline of the whole series.